Enter the content which will be displayed in sticky bar

 Emma Schaver Biography

-She recalls dancing in the streets in 1917 when the British government issued the Balfour Declaration calling for creation of a homeland for the Jewish people in what was then Palestine.
-Emma declares she was a Zionist in her mother’s womb, that she cannot remember ever not being one.
-“My father was a labor Zionist and that was the path I followed.”
+She remembers dancing in the streets in 1917 when the British government issued the Balfour Declaration, calling for the creation of a homeland for the Jewish people in what was then Palestine.
+Emma explains that she was a Zionist in her mother’s womb, that she cannot remember not being one.
+“My father was a Labour Zionist and that was the path I followed.”
+Schaver maintained her commitment to supporting the state of Israel and the wider Jewish community.
+She made her first tour of Mandatory Palestine in 1932.

 11 Songs Performed by Emma Schaver